lhcb/starterkit-lessons/first-analysis-steps/run-2-data-flow.md

 Omitting the offline reconstruction is usually a Bad Idea because it's usually of a much better quality than the reconstruction performed in the HLT (the ‘online reconstruction’) as there's more time to run it.
-But, thanks an enormous effort improving the reconstruction software both online and offline in between Run 1 and Run 2, the two reconstructions now perform identically.
+But, thanks to an enormous effort improving the reconstruction software both online and offline in between Run 1 and Run 2, the two reconstructions now perform identically.
 This means if HLT2 performs all the reconstruction you need in your analysis,